ismail484/catalog-app/README.md

 # Miscellaneous

- - you can edit lotsofmenus.py to create your own initial data.
+ - you can edit the file(lotsofmenus.py) to create your own initial data.

  - you can use another OAuth2.0 providers as LinkedIn,...